 Marianne is a proud Filipino who moved to Christchurch at age 11, before moving to Auckland in 2014.
 Marianne gained a Bachelor of Performing and Screen Arts degree graduating from Unitec in 2016 and has since multiplied her skills in the creative industry, producing, stage management, playwriting and teaching.
 Her theatre experiences include Rumination, Aroha Mai and Meera.
 She is currently the producer of Fresh Off The Page, PAT’s monthly play-reading event.
-Marianne’s original script, PINAY is being developed with PAT and will be New Zealand’s first Filipino-Kiwi bilingual play.
+Marianne’s original script, PINAY is being developed with PAT and will be New Zealand’s first Filipino-Kiwi bilingual play premiering in June.
 Marianne received an Outstanding Newcomer Award at the Auckland Theatre Awards 2018.